What are PVC Pipes?

 - External exposure.
 Some growers opt to lay pipes on the surface, but most use them while buried underneath the surface.
 The former will use thicker pipes that withstand the risk of mechanical damage, and prolonged exposure to UV radiation.
 The latter will use PVC pipes of lower thickness because the pipes have very low exposure to mechanical damage, and are not exposed to the sun’s degrading UV radiation.
 HDPE pipes are best for surface laying

 PVC pipes have a long usable lifespan that extends to decades.
 Thicker pipes and buried pipes will last longer.
 We supply fittings designed for use with PVC pipes to join them together, and with other accessories and material.
 Every fitting is of the same diameter size as the pipe, but always thicker.

-Our irrigation grade PVC pipes are available in our Nairobi, Eldoret and Nyeri stores within Kenya.
+Our irrigation grade PVC pipes are available in our Nairobi, Kisumu, Eldoret, Nyeri, Meru, and Nyahururu stores within Kenya.